collocations.org

 exercise

-The designer has exercised good taste in her use of different fonts.
+The designer has exercised good taste in her choice of fabrics.

 That joke was in very poor taste.